tailcallhq/tailcallhq.github.io/docs/scripting.md

 }
 ```

 Now, you can start the server using the usual [start](./cli.md#start) command.
-Requests made to tailcall will now be intercepted by the worker and logged to the console.
+Requests made to the GraphQL server will now be intercepted by the worker and logged to the console.

 ## Modify Request